 Sleepy was voiced by Sterling Holloway who is best know for the voice of Winnie the Pooh.
-Always yawning and looking for a chance to catch a few winks anywhere he can, Sleepy carries a laid back and relaxed personality.
+Always yawning and looking for a chance to catch a few winks anywhere he can, Sleepy demonstrates a laid back and relaxed personality.

 He does work hard and can be pretty perceptive to things so don’t let the tiredness fool you into thinking he is lazy.
-The ongoing gag of a fly bothering him keeps an interesting gag throughout the movie.
+The ongoing saga of a fly bothering him keeps an interesting gag throughout the movie.

 Sneezy was voiced by Billy Gilbert.
 He sneezes because of hay fever according to Walt Disney.
 He speaks with a tone of having a stuffy nose and will erupt in uncontrollable bouts of sneezing at different times.

 The other 6 dwarfs will help him out all they can to control his sneezing.
 Sneezy is one of the friendliest dwarfs and has a special bond with Dopey.
-That’s him under the coat with Dopey on his shoulders in the film.
+That’s him under the coat with Dopey on his shoulders in the film!

-Often portrayed with a scowl and folding his arms together he can become annoyed at the others very quickly.
+Often portrayed with a scowl and folding his arms together, he can become annoyed at the others very quickly.
 Even though he denied having a soft spot for Snow White, it was Grumpy that lead the others on the quest to rescue her.

 (All animated character pictures via DisneyFandom)